 Ivalua for Public Sector was purpose built to address the unique issues facing the Public Sector entities.
 Our Public Sector solution will grow with you, configure to your specific needs, and most importantly meet your ever-changing demands.
 Our Public Portal provides public access to solicitation, awarded contracts, analytics, and details of the end-to-end bid management process to provide greater visibility, context, and supplier inclusion for active and planned solicitations.
 Ivalua provides you with an adaptive source-to-pay platform configured to your specific needs, unlocking innovation through enhanced flexibility and transparency.
 This is what Ivalua for Public Sector can do for you.

-If you would like to speak to Mike and his team please get in touch to arrange a demo
+If you would like to speak to the Public Sector team please get in touch to arrange a demo

 Jarrod McAdoo brings over 22 years of procurement experience across multiple industries, including higher education, retail, manufacturing, and engineered products.
 During this time, Jarrod held various roles in category and supplier management including the management of strategic sourcing and procurement teams as well as leading teams in implementing shared service procurement models and source to pay systems.
 Jarrod holds a Masters in Business Administration from Duquesne University and a Bachelor’s degree from Carnegie Mellon University.